 Research and Teaching

-Faculty excellence at The University of Texas Health Science Center at San Antonio, now called UT Health San Antonio, is demonstrated by faculty members’ participation on many national advisory and governing boards and by their election to high offices in national and professional societies.
+Faculty excellence at The University of Texas Health Science Center at San Antonio, called UT Health San Antonio, is demonstrated by faculty members’ participation on many national advisory and governing boards and by their election to high offices in national and professional societies.
 Faculty recruitment efforts emphasize research as well as teaching.
-The university receives millions of dollars annually in new research, training and public-service grants and contracts for hundreds of projects.
+The university receives millions of dollars annually in new research, training and public service grants and contracts for hundreds of projects.
 The university endowment is growing at an impressive rate.

 The Robert F. McDermott Clinical Science Building, on the Greehey Academic and Research Campus, houses the Research Imaging Institute as well as research labs and teaching facilities for the clinical pharmacology and clinical pharmacy programs, and the ophthalmology department.